 Karen Oliveto, the “bishop” for the Mountain Sky Area whose episcopacy has been under constant question due to her being in a same-sex marriage, gave a more positive and hopeful perspective than many others at the conference.
 Seeking to encourage the room, she said, “The church is in good hands, it’s in good hands with our young people” because they have moved beyond LGBTQ issues and “they’re waiting for us to catch up.”
 Though she has faced criticism and challenges, she says the support she has received has far outweighed the rejection, which gives her hope that the UMC on the whole is more LGBTQ-affirming than not, and that conservatives are overrepresented in church leadership: “What that says to me is that the people in the pews are in a different place than our polity… That’s where the hope lies.”

 Oliveto’s facts and logic are misleading at best.
 Most conservative United Methodists upset by her illegitimate election would not see any point in writing her hate mail, which is a wise choice, while her supporters, many of whom are not Methodists, are naturally eager to communicate with her.
 Oliveto and her supporters also tend to ignore the global church – outside of the US, United Methodists are much more traditional in their values.
-Within the US, after the Supreme Court legalized same-sex marriage, a survey done by UM Communications found that 54% of both American pastors and lay people still supported the church’s ban on it.
-Among lay people, this traditional view grew stronger after the ruling, jumping 4% from before.
+Within the US, after the Supreme Court legalized same-sex marriage, a survey done by UM Communications found that 54 percent of both American pastors and lay people still supported the church’s ban on it.
+Among lay people, this traditional view grew stronger after the ruling, jumping 4 percent from before.

 The notion that conservatives are over-represented in UMC leadership is absurd.
 As John Lomperis has reported, the very small but extremely liberal Western Jurisdiction (WJ) has more bishops per church member than any other American or African region.
 It has been proportionally the second best represented in the influential Connectional Table, which brings together representatives of all of the major official denominational power structures.
 Further, the WJ is the only US jurisdiction which contributes nothing for overseas bishops and gets its own bishops subsidized by other Americans.
 If the WJ was limited to only bishops it could pay for, Oliveto wouldn’t have been elected in 2016, since there would have been no open slots.